-It also usually needs to be installed by a specialist.
+The awning usually needs to be installed by a specialist.
 This costs time and money.

-Another disadvantage is that you can’t mount side walls directly, so the awning doesn’t provide shade or privacy from the sides.
+You can’t mount side walls directly, so the awning doesn’t provide shade or privacy from the sides.
 Although there are models with additional side awnings, these are generally only available for a specific side and not for the entire terrace.
 An awning is also less stable than other outdoor enclosures – such as a pergola, a hardtop gazebo or an arbour.

 In addition to the patio awning, temporary solutions also include pop up gazebos, marquees and garden gazebos with a tarpaulin fabric canopy.
 You’ll find all of these garden tents in the House of Tents range.
 However, we particularly recommend pop up gazebos.
 Why?
 For the following reasons: